What Are Capital Market Expectations? A Plain-English Guide

 Here's something most retail investors don't realize: professional financial planners don't use historical averages.

 When a pension fund calculates whether it can meet its obligations, it uses CMEs.
 When an endowment plans its spending rate, it uses CMEs.
-When a financial advisor builds a plan using institutional-grade software, the default assumptions are typically CME-based.
+When a financial advisor builds a plan using professional-grade planning software, the default assumptions are typically CME-based.

 The tools available to retail investors (the free calculators you find online) often use historical averages because they're simpler to explain.
-But simplicity isn't accuracy.
+Understanding why Monte Carlo simulation beats fixed-return calculators is the first step toward professional-grade planning.

 Different firms have meaningfully different views: